State Law > Rhode Island > Rhode Island Family and Medical Leave Law

 Rhode Island Family and Medical Leave Law

-Rhode Island's law regarding family and medical leave is located in Title 28, Chapter 48 of the General Laws of Rhode Island.
+Rhode Island's law regarding family and medical leave is located in Title 28, Chapter 48 and 57 of the General Laws of Rhode Island.
+The law is extensive and select sections of the law are below.

 • 28-48-1 Rhode Island Parental and Family Medical Leave Act–Definitions.